 D&W had tweeked the format slightly.
 For this event we were given four hours, instead of the usual three and the mapping was by Harveys, as opposed to Ordnance Survey.
 Both of which we were chuffed about.
-O. S. maps are good, with fantastic detail on their 1:25000 maps but I find the stripped back orienteering style Harveys, much easier to read while running and the extra hour.
-What is not to like about more time in the hills?
+O. S. maps are good, with fantastic detail on their 1:25000 maps but I find the stripped back orienteering style Harveys much easier to read, when running and the extra hour, what is not to like about more time in the hills?

 |Herdys enjoying the views towards Grisedale and a mist covered Windermere|

 Race day- A quick blast up the M6 to the lakes, our reward for the early start and long drive.
 Mist/low cloud in the valleys, blue skies and sunshine above.
 Autumn in the Lakes at its best.